rosbacke/delegate/doc/mem_fkn.md

 Wrap a member function into a wrapper function and stores a pointer to this function.
-Keeps enough type information about the member function to later call it in a type safe manner.
+Keeps enough type information about the member function to later call it in a type-safe manner.
-The member function is supplied as a template value argument at construction and is used to synthetize a wrapper function.
+The member function is supplied as a template value argument at construction and is used to synthesize a wrapper function.
 A pointer to the wrapper function is stored in the mem_fkn object.
 Once stored the `mem_fkn` only contain enough type information to safely call the stored wrapper.

-A `mem_fkn` in nullstate points to a default wrapper function that does nothing and returns a default constructed return object.
-Hence it is valid to call a `mem_fkn` in null state.
+A `mem_fkn` in null state points to a default wrapper function that does nothing and returns a default constructed return object.
+Hence it is valid to call a `mem_fkn` which is in the null state.
 It will not affect the supplied object to the `invoke` call.

 ---